vijaykanthveeraiyan/react-infinite-scroll-vj/README.md

 Infinite Sroll Input Data

-It is a HTML table which will display rows and columns based on the data given.
+It is a table developed using React framework which will display rows and columns based on the data given.
-Index of the row is auto populated.
-The first row and table header are sticky.
+The first row and table header are sticky.Index of the row is auto populated.
 It can load n number of rows without any performance lag.
 When the table reaches the scroll threshold,it will append the new data set if available with loading symbol till it renders the DOM.